 If your state is implementing a new teacher evaluation model tied to student growth next year, raise your hand!
 You are not alone.
-In fact, currently 30 (and counting) states are requiring that teacher evaluations include some evidence of student learning.
-This is because in 2011, states were offered the chance to gain flexibility with some of the main components of the No Child Left Behind Act in exchange for abiding by some new ideas, one of them being tying teacher evaluations to test scores.
+In fact, 30 (and counting) states are requiring that teacher evaluations include some evidence of student learning.
+In 2011, states were offered the chance to gain flexibility with some of the main components of the No Child Left Behind Act in exchange for abiding by some new ideas, one of them being tying teacher evaluations to test scores.
 You can read more about this, and check the status of your state, right here.
 Art teachers aren’t exempt from this.
 It will impact ALL teachers.

 If this conversation sounds familiar, you know who you are.
 If not, it will sound familiar very soon!

 Tell us, what state do you teach in?
 What is the status of using student growth in teacher evaluations?

 What are you doing to share your student growth data at the end of this year?